informalsystems/hermes/guide/src/commands/upgrade/test.md

 Error: failed while trying to upgrade client id 07-tendermint-0 for chain ibc-0: failed while fetching from chain the upgraded client state: conversion from a protobuf `Any` into a domain type failed: conversion from a protobuf `Any` into a domain type failed: error converting message type into domain type: the client state was not found
 ```

 It might be due to the chain not being at the height defined for the upgrade.
-This can be check with the INFO output of the command:
+This can be checked with the INFO output of the command:

 ```shell
 INFO ThreadId(01) [ibc-0 -> ibc-1:07-tendermint-0] upgrade Height: 0-82